warrior-cultures-and-training

 The Samurai and the Birth of a National Tradition

-The Historical Context: From Aristocratic Luxury to Warrior Practice
+From Monastic Elixir to Warrior Practice

 Tea was introduced to Japan from China by Buddhist monks as early as the 9th century, but for centuries its consumption remained confined to the imperial court and monastic circles.
 During the Heian period (794–1185), tea was a rare luxury, appreciated for its medicinal properties and exotic appeal.
 The shift began in the Kamakura period (1185–1333), when the samurai class rose to political power.
 The new warrior government, based in Kamakura, fostered a culture that valued pragmatism and discipline over the ornate aesthetics of the Heian court.